Spreads/Spreads.LMDB/README.md

 This library is being deployed and tested in production and is went through many performance and correctness stress tests as a part of a larger workload.

-The project has required native binaries packed with NuGet.
+The project has the required native binaries in its NuGet package.
-The library works with original native binaries as well if not using two `TryFind` helper methods.
+The library works with the original native LMDB binaries as well if not using two `TryFind` helper methods.

 The library does not support nested transactions yet - only because we do not use them currently.
 They will be added as soon as we find a real-world compelling case for them.

 # Contributing